jasongullifer/languageEntropy/README.md

     ## 4           33
     ## 5           80

-Here, five subjects reported L1/L2/L3 use in the home and at work (via 1-7 Likert scales, where 1 represents "no usage at all" and 7 represents "usage all the time").
-They also reported percent usage of L1/L2/L3 overall.
+Here, home and work use were elicited via 7-point Likert scales (where 1 represents "no usage at all" and 7 represents "usage all the time").
+Overall usage was elicited via data entry in the form of percentages.

 We can compute language entropy at home, at work, and for overall usage with the `languageEntropy` package.
 The general steps are as follows:

-1. You must identify spheres of usage in which to compute entropy (e.g., here we choose home, at work, percent usage).
+1. You must identify contexts of language usage in which to compute entropy (e.g., here we choose home, at work, percent usage).
-2. For each sphere of usage, convert your data to proportions of usage.
-We have convenience functions to convert Likert scales and percentages to proportions.
-Note: proportions should sum to 1 within each sphere of usage!
+2. For each context of usage, convert your data to proportions of language usage.
+We supply two convenience functions (`likert2prop()` and `percent2prop()`) to convert Likert scales and percentages to proportions.
+Note: proportions should sum to 1 within each context of usage.
-3. For each sphere of usage, compute language entropy using `languageEntropy()`.
+3. For each context of usage, compute language entropy using `languageEntropy()`.

+Note: The functions `likert2prop()` and `languageEntropy()` include an input argument, `colsList` which allows the user to specify independent contexts of usage as separate items in a list.
+Entropy / proportions will be calculated independently for each context without necessitating the user to run the function several times.
+In the case of `percent2prop()`, percentages are computed by dividing each observation by 100, and therefore, the function needs no knowledge of the context of usage.

 Load example dataset
 --------------------